(courtesy kevintlee and St. Thomas Aquinas)

 Neither of these things helps me one bit at playing games better.

 I'm married to a gamer, though neither of us knew we were gamers before we got married.
-I'd played some with friends in the past (and we both liked board games growing up), and bought one of the many Carcassonnes for our anniversary one year.
+I'd played some with friends in the past (at ICSE in Portland for whatever that is worth), and my wife and I both liked board games growing up.
+I bought one of the many Carcassonnes for our anniversary one year.
 We were hooked, though it took us a while to realize we were hooked on games

 , not just that game.
 My wife bought the next couple of games (for Christmas), and then we found BGG, and bought Goa -- and it was all over.